r3dact3d/r3dact3d.github.io/_posts/2025-1-19-orion-local-ai.md

    ```
    _This command installs Windows Subsystem for Linux (WSL) to provide a lightweight version of Linux on your Windows machine._

+Now, you should see a different prompt when WSL is finished starting.

 2. **Docker Installation**:

    ```bash